Pair Draw

 Common Challenges and Solutions

-Challenge | Proposed Solution |
+| Challenge | Proposed Solution |

-One person dominates the drawing in Round 2. | Let this happen.
-It is a valuable data point to bring up during the debrief.
+| One person dominates the drawing in Round 2. | Let it happen.
+It is a valuable data point for the debrief.
 Ask: "How did you negotiate control of the pen?" |

-Participants express frustration in Round 1. | Reassure them that this is a normal and expected part of the activity.
+| Participants express frustration in Round 1. | Reassure them that this is a normal and expected part of the activity.
 Their frustration is key to the learning process. |

-The drawings are very abstract or unclear. | This is a success!
-The lack of clarity in the solo round is the entire point.
-Contrast this with the likely clearer drawings from the collaborative round. |
+| The drawings are very abstract or unclear. | This is a success — the lack of clarity in the solo round is the point.
+Contrast it with the clearer collaborative drawing. |

 Materials